 Soft plastic lures—shads, worms, or creature baits mounted on a jig head—offer a more subtle approach.
 They feel natural to the fish and can be rigged “weedless” (with the hook point buried in the plastic) to fish right inside heavy kelp or rock structures without snagging.

 They are generally the most affordable option, but they suffer from durability issues.
 A toothy fish like a bluefish or barracuda can chop a soft plastic in half in a single bite.
-However, for wary fish in clear water, the natural vibration of a soft plastic tail is often the only thing that triggers a bite.
+And when fish are completely ignoring traditional predator lures, switching the mindset toward squid fishing with slower, more controlled presentations can sometimes save the session entirely.

 Saltwater Topwater Lures